azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. In Visual Studio on your Lab VM, open ProcessChatMessage.cs within the ChatMessageSentimentProcessorFunction project.
+1. In Visual Studio on your Lab VM, open ProcessChatMessage.cs within the ChatMessageSentimentProcessorFunction project

-2. Complete the TODOs numbered 1 through 6.
+2. Complete the TODOs numbered 1 through 6

 _Exit criteria_: